mcjazzyfunky/archived-php-logging/README.md

   also use the more generic key "cause"

-So you have the choice whether you want to use "php-logging" in more or less PSR-3 standard way or whether you prefer to use the "php-logging" enhancements.
+So you have the choice whether you want to use "php-logging" in more or less PSR-3 standard way or whether you prefer to benefit from the "php-logging" enhancements.

 # Motivation